 Clinic Director: Kathleen M. Youse, Ph.D., CCC-SLP, BC ANCDS

-Kathleen M. Youse, Ph.D., CCC-SLP, BC ANCDS has been the Director of the Edward D. Mysak Clinic for Communication Disorders since January 2011 and the Program Chair for the Program in Speech-Language Pathology since September 2013.
+Kathleen M. Youse, Ph.D., CCC-SLP, BC ANCDS has been the Director of the Edward D. Mysak Clinic for Communication Disorders since January 2011 and the Program Director for the Program in Communication Sciences and Disorders since September 2013.
 Prior to joining the Mysak Clinic, Dr. Youse was on the faculty at the University of Kentucky in the Department of Rehabilitation Sciences.
 She received her B.A. from Rutgers University in New Jersey, her M.A. from Oklahoma State University in Stillwater, and her Ph.D. from the University of Connecticut in Storrs.
-In addition to holding the American Speech-Language and Hearing Association’s (ASHA) Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), Dr. Youse has been a Board Certified member of the Academy of Neurologic Communication Disorders and Sciences (ANCDS) since 2006 and has been the Certification Board Chair for ANCDS since 2010.
+In addition to holding the American Speech-Language and Hearing Association's (ASHA) Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), Dr. Youse has been a Board Certified member of the Academy of Neurologic Communication Disorders and Sciences (ANCDS) since 2006 and has been the Certification Board Chair for ANCDS since 2010.
 Her research investigates the impact of cognitive deficits on communication in individuals with traumatic brain injury with a particular interest in the validity of treating attention and memory deficits as a means for improving proficiency of conversational discourse in this population.
 She has extensive clinical experience with individuals who have neurologic communication disorders and has worked in several well respected medical institutions including Moss Rehabilitation Hospital in Philadelphia, The Johns Hopkins Hospital in Baltimore, Maryland, and Saint Francis Hospital in Hartford, Connecticut.

 Elise Wagner, M.S.
 CCC-SLP has been the Assistant Director of the Edward D. Mysak Clinic for Communication Disorders since the summer of 2005, having joined our staff in the fall of 2004.
 At the University of Pennsylvania, Ms. Wagner studied the Biological Basis of Behavior (biopsychology) and completed an unofficial minor in Spanish.
 At Sargent College of Boston University, she received, with distinction, a Master's degree in Communication Disorders.
 Working in a pediatric rehabilitation facility in Boston, she developed an interest in children with autism and communication differences and disabilities in bilingual/bicultural children.
 Her interests and expertise in pediatric populations were further enhanced with training in Neuro-Developmental Treatment, a holistic approach to working with cerebral palsied children.
 Returning to the New York area and focusing on bilingual/bicultural issues, she completed the bilingual extension of the NYS Teacher of Speech/Language Disordered certificate while servicing infants, toddlers and preschoolers at Cassidy's Place, until she joined our staff.
 She has recently begun doctoral studies here at Teachers College, intending to focus on bilingual/bicultural aspects of communication disorders.